IrvanAhmadP/Alterra---AGMC/README.md

   - Invalid test case, e.g. http response 400, 401, 500
 - No minimum coverage percentage but higher is better

-# Day 5
+## Day 5

-Just theory about DDD (Domain Driven Development) & Fundamental Clean Architecture
+Lerning about DDD (Domain Driven Development) & Fundamental Clean Architecture

+## Day 6

+**Objective**

+- Implement hexagonal architecture using Echo framework
+- Use GORM and middleware, such as logging and authorization, in hexagonal architecture project

+**Tasks**

+- Refactor previous MVC project to hexagonal architecture, keep GORM, logging, and authorization middleware also
+- Optional: at least one endpoint do create, read, update, or delete operation to NoSQL database

+## Day 7

+**Tasks**

+Dockerize previous project.

+## Day 8

+Deploy previous project on EC2 (AWS) or Heroku.

+## Day 9

+Learning about System Design.

+## Day 10

+**Objective**

+- Deployment with CI/CD

+**Tasks**

+- Create CI/CD (use github actions) to deploy the project.